 John Constable 1776–1837 biography TATE BRITAIN

 Horace Walpole TO RICHARD BENTLEY, ESQ.
 Strawberry Hill, September 18, 1755.

 Tony is a retired teacher.
-He is a volunteer at The Geffrye Museum in Shoreditch, where he gives tours of the almshouses.
+He is a volunteer at The Museum of The Home (Geffrye Almshouses) in Shoreditch, where he gives tours of the almshouses.

 Tony enjoys writing his blog which covers subjects he feels strongly about.

-He also writes posts about the world of Jane Austen for Austen blogs world wide.
+He also writes posts about Jane Austen for Austen blogs world wide.